daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

   <sup>1</sup> The IP address assigned by my ISP is dynamic, so I use a [DuckDNS](https://www.duckdns.org/) domain name that always points to my public IP, even when it changes.

-  <sup>2</sup> You'll need to set up port forwarding on the server's network gateway to forward traffic on this port to the server's `ListenPort`.
+  <sup>2</sup> You'll need to set up port forwarding on the server's network gateway to forward traffic on this port to the `ListenPort` defined in the server's interface configuration.

 ### Add the client to the server configuration
 Now that you've set up the client configuration, go back to the server configuration in `wg0.conf` and add information about the client to the bottom of the file.
 ```
 [Peer]
-PublicKey = clientpublickey
+PublicKey = mobilepublickey
 AllowedIPs = 192.168.2.2/32
 ```
 * `PublicKey`: The client's public key